RedBrogdon/jsonexample/README.md

 These folders contain code used to deserialize the simple and complex object models using one of the three libraries.
-They do the work of instatiating models and populating their fields.
+They do the work of instantiating models and populating their fields.

 ### `tab_pages.dart`

 Each tab page in the app deserializes one type of data with one library.
-These Widgets show what app code using the above models would look like.
+These Widgets show what app code using the above libraries might look like.

 ## Questions/issues